microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6-week-old CB17SCID male mice as previously described [@doi:10.1158/1541-7786.MCR-18-1220; @doi:10.1038/bonekey.2016.4].
 The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
 Before perfusion with μAngiofil (as described above), the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. @fig:3, Panel A).
-The harvested and fixated murine hind limb (4% PFA at 4° C) was then imaged using a desktop microCT scanner SKYSCAN 1272 (Fig. @fig:3), with an X-ray source acceleration voltage of 60 kV and an X-ray source current of 166 μA.
+The harvested and fixated murine hind limb (4% PFA at 4° C) was then imaged using a desktop microCT scanner (Fig. @fig:3) (SkyScan 1272, control software 1.1.19, Bruker microCT N.V., Kontich, Belgium) with an X-ray source acceleration voltage of 60 kV and an X-ray source current of 166 μA.
 The X-rays were filtered by 0.25 mm of aluminum.
 Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 3 projections being averaged for noise reduction.
 Each projection image with a size of 4904 x 3280 pixels was exposed for 2800 ms.